Patience is Key in Dating

 1. She let Larry know her standards and her intention.
 She told him she’s not interested in casual dating.
 She intended to date him exclusively.

 2. She didn’t demand or nag.
 She told him to take his time and proceed at his own pace.
-That’s music to a man’s ears!
+That was music to his ears!

 He began to call many nights a week.
 He thanked her for being so patient with him.
 He told her how much he valued her and missed her when they’re apart!

-Hey, I don’t recommend that you sit on your couch every Saturday night eating potato chips and watching I Love Lucy reruns, waiting for that guy with potential to come around and fall in love with you.
+I don’t recommend that you sit on your couch every Saturday night eating potato chips and watching Netflix, waiting for that guy with potential to come around and fall in love with you.

 If you’re feeling stuck in dating and relationships and would like to find love this year, sign up for a complimentary 1/2 hour breakthrough session with Sandy https://lastfirstdate.com/breakthrough